bbepis/XUnity.AutoTranslator/README.md

 }
 ```

-### Implemting an AssetBundle Redirector
+### Implementing an AssetBundle Redirector
-Here's an example of how a resource redirection may be implemented to redirect non-existing resources to a seperate 'mods' directory.
+Here's an example of how a resource redirection may be implemented to redirect non-existing resources to a separate 'mods' directory.

 ```C#
 class AssetBundleRedirectorPlugin